eratnch/techknowtrendz/clch2iuak000008juffki540o.md

         image: nginx:1.16-alpine
 ```

 The above manifest makes use of topologyKey `kubernetes.io/zone` .
-It tells the scheduler not to schedule two Pods in same AZ.
+It tells the Kubernetes scheduler not to schedule two Pods in same AZ.

 One of the other approaches that can be used to spread Pods across AZs is to use [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) which was GA-ed in Kubernetes 1.19.
 This mechanism aims to spread pods evenly onto multiple node topologies.